Skip to content

 The personal experience of living inside those collective patterns:

-• How predictable the environment feels
+• How predictable the environment feels to me

 Both levels matter: